How to Install Docker on Ubuntu 22.04 or 20.04

 sudo usermod -aG docker joshua

-These commands will create a new user called dockeruser and add them to the Docker group.
+These commands will create a new dockeruser user and add them to the Docker group.
 After adding the user to the Docker group, the user should log out and back in to apply the changes.

-To verify that the user can run Docker commands, the following command can be used:
+To ensure the user can run Docker commands, use the following command:

 docker ps